CGMP-specific phosphodiesterase type 5: PDE5-inhibiting drugs

-There are now four oral erectile dysfunction (ED) drugs: Viagra (sildenafil) by Pfizer, Levitra (vardenafil) by Bayer Pharmaceutical and Glaxo-Smith-Kline-Beecham/Schering Plough, Cialis (tadalafil) by Lilly-ICOS, and Stendra (avanafil) by Auxilium Pharmaceuticals.

-For all practical purposes, these drugs including Viagra, Levitra, and Cialis are the first line of oral treatment for males with erectile dysfunction.
-In certain circumstances in which the males are young, no comorbidities are recognized, and laboratory tests are normal, one should look for the underlying cause of their erectile dysfunction before instituting treatment since the disease process may be more serious than the ED itself.
-In some cases, treatment of the underlying cause may resolve the sexual dysfunction.
+The most commonly available PDE5 inhibitors are sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), and avanafil (Stendra).

+PDE5 inhibitors are not routinely prescribed as first line treatment for erectile dysfunction.
+This is because they can cause unwanted side effects like hair loss, headache, and nausea (among others).
+Often, erectile dysfunction can instead be treated non-pharmacologically, by identifying and addressing a psychogenic cause of the disease.

-Particular caution should be used when prescribing PDE5 inhibitors for erectile dysfunction for patients receiving protease inhibitors, including Reyataz.
+Particular caution should be used when prescribing PDE5 inhibitors for erectile dysfunction for patients receiving protease inhibitors, like Atazanavir, which are used to treat HIV.
 Coadministration of a protease inhibitor with a PDE5 inhibitor is expected to substantially increase the PDE5 inhibitor concentration and may result in an increase in PDE5 inhibitor-associated adverse events, including hypotension, visual changes, and priapism.

-PDE5-inhibiting drugs are very effective.
-PDE5 inhibitor drugs appear to work in men regardless of why they have erectile dysfunction — including vascular disease, nerve problems, and even psychological causes.
-PDE5-inhibiting drugs can cause a number of minor side-effects, including headache, lightheadedness, dizziness, flushing, nasal congestion, and changes in vision.
-In 2011, the Food and Drug Administration (FDA) issued additional guidance on regulations related to cGMP manufacture and packaging.
+PDE5 inhibitor drugs are effective in men regardless of why they have erectile dysfunction — including vascular disease, nerve problems, and even psychological causes.
+PDE5-inhibiting drugs can cause a number of side-effects, including headache, lightheadedness, dizziness, flushing, nasal congestion, and changes in vision.

 Sildenafil

 Sildenafil (marketed as Viagra) was the first PDE5 inhibitor on the market.
 Originally created as a treatment for high blood pressure in 1989, it was found to have a secondary use as an effective PDE5 inhibitor, enabling men who use it to gain stronger erections after arousal.
 The FDA approved Viagra on March 27, 1998.
 Discovered by Pfizer, sildenafil is a potent and selective inhibitor of cGMP-specific phosphodiesterase type 5 (PDE5), which is responsible for degradation of cGMP in the corpus cavernosum in the penis.
 This means that, when sildenafil is present in the organism, normal sexual stimulation leads to increased levels of cGMP in the corpus cavernosum, which leads to better erections.
 Without sexual stimulation and no activation of the NO/cGMP system, sildenafil should not cause an erection.

 Studies in vitro have shown that sildenafil is selective for PDE5.
 Its effect is more potent on PDE5 than on other known phosphodiesterases (10-fold for PDE6, >80-fold for PDE1, >700-fold for PDE2, PDE3, PDE4, PDE7, PDE8, PDE9, PDE10, and PDE11).
 The approximately 4,000-fold selectivity for PDE5 versus PDE3 is important because PDE3 is involved in control of cardiac contractility.
 Sildenafil is only about 10-fold as potent for PDE5 compared to PDE6, an enzyme found in the retina that is involved in the phototransduction pathway of the retina.
 This lower selectivity is thought to be the basis for abnormalities related to color vision observed with higher doses or plasma levels.

+Genetic differences in the PDE5A gene may affect individual responses to PDE5 inhibitors.
+In a clinical study of hypertensive men with erectile dysfunction, those carrying a specific promoter polymorphism (the c allele) experienced a greater blood pressure, which resulted in a lowering of effect from sildenafil compared to those with the T allele.
+This suggests that genetic variation could influence both the efficacy and cardiovascular impact of PDE5 inhibitor therapy.